Joel Anderson, Interesting World Coins

 POPULAR GERMAN 100,000 MARK INFLATION NOTE

 This 100,000 Mark note dated February 1, 1922 is one of the most popular of the German inflation notes.
 The large (190 x 115mm) note features a cut from Hans Holbein the Younger's portrait "The Merchant Georg Gisze".
 At the time the painting was done in 1532 Georg Gisze was a prominent Hanseatic merchant who managed his family's trading office in London.
 Some sources indicate the portrait was done for his betrothed who lived in Danzig (Gdansk), as they probably had never met.
 German painter Han Holbein the Younger had a successful career in London, with commissions from Sir Thomas More, Thomas Cromwell, Anne Boleyn and as a court painter of Henry VIII.
 The painting is now in the Gemäldegalerie in Berlin.
 The back of the brown, black and lilac note features the denomination within guilloche patterns.
 It is an historic note from the beginning of the German hyperinflationary period.
-We offer this popular note in both circulated and Uncirculated condition.
+We have the note in both circulated and Uncirculated condition.
+Also available are original bundles of 20 of notes in Uncirculated condition.

 Click HereCLICK HERE to see our exhibit on the coins and notes of the German Hyperinflation